-A recent study published in July 2011 Survey of Current Business found that the revisions to GDP over time do not significantly affect the picture of GDP growth.
+A recent study published in the August 2014 Survey of Current Business found that the revisions to GDP over time do not significantly affect the picture of GDP growth.

-- The revisions to long-term growth rates are small, averaging less than 0.1 percentage point for average growth rates over the comprehensive benchmark revisions between 1985 and 2009.
+- Revisions to long-term growth rates are small, averaging less than 0.1 percentage point for average growth rates over the 1993–2012 period.